A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Fujifilm AR-X100 Adapter Ring 49mm

-This is the adapter by Fujifilm.
-Looks great, and comes in silver and black.
-This is for if you want to just be able to attach filters to your lens.
-It sticks out slightly so it will provide some sun glare protection, but not as much as with the adapter plus hood.
-Black &Â Silver Available.
+This is the Fujifilm adapter.
+It looks great and comes in silver and black.
+It is used to attach filters to your lens.
+It sticks out slightly to provide some sun glare protection, but not as much as with the adapter plus hood.
+Black and silver are Available.

 Fujifilm AR-x100 Adapter Ring 49mm+Lens Hood